Love Story (musical): 2013 Edinburgh Fringe

 The show had a limited run at the Edinburgh Fringe Festival at the Paradise in Augustine's Theatre in August 2013, starring Eloise Hare and Will Arundell.

 2013–2014 Netherlands Tour

 A Dutch version, and first non-English production was announced in early 2013.
 Its opening night was on 29 November 2013, two weeks later than planned due to a back injury for its star Freek Bartels.
 This version is a touring musical, after it had originally been planned at the Beatrix Theater in Utrecht.

-Freek Bartels plays Oliver, Celinde Schoenmaker plays Jenny, her parents are played by Dick Cohen and Marleen van der Loo.
+Freek Bartels plays Oliver, Celinde Schoenmaker plays Jenny, and her parents are played by Dick Cohen and Marleen van der Loo.
 This production follows its original British version by having no intermission.
 The story was translated by Jan Rot.

 2013 Russian Tour

-The first Russian tour is planned to open in November.
-This non-replica production will tour Russia throughout 2014.
-Ekaterina Novosyolova and Valeriya Lanskaya will play the role of Jenny, Pavel Lyovkin and Stanislav Belyaev will play Oliver.
-The Russian production is based on the original one act book.
+The first Russian tour, a non-replica production, toured Russia throughout 2014.
+Ekaterina Novosyolova and Valeriya Lanskaya played the role of Jenny, and Pavel Lyovkin and Stanislav Belyaev played Oliver.
+The Russian production took more inspiration from the original one act book.